CALM WATER STORMS

 LIFEGUARD REALITIES

-Climate change, migration, refugees, pollution, pirates, smugglers of every kind, unruly careless tourist of every sort.
+Climate change, migration, refugees, pollution, pirates, smugglers of every kind, unruly careless tourists of every sort.
 All real-world issues, modern-day situations the region has to deal with.

-Real rescues that will shock you, surprise you, bring a tear to your eye, and a rare glimpse into the post-traumatic stress syndrome that first responders never talk about and how they deal with it.
+Real rescues, stripped from actual rescue logs, some are shocking, surprising, tearful, and hilarious.
+Spend a season with the Pros and get a rare glimpse into the post-traumatic stress syndrome that first responders never talk about and how they deal with it.

 Rescues of love.
 Professionals risking it all.
 Pushing the limits of their own lives, all in, and those who die trying to save others.